--- Celebrate Lunar New Year with our curated collection of food shows and more, streaming free ---

-For many Aussies, celebrating New Year in early February can seem somewhat bizarre and outlandish.
+For many Aussies, celebrating New Year in late January/early February can seem somewhat bizarre and outlandish.
 The year starts on the first of January, doesn’t it?

 Banquets and family gatherings are a key part of Chinese New Year celebrations.
 Source: Market City